sharathkumar106/sharathkumar106/README.md

 <img align='right' src="https://media.giphy.com/media/p4NLw3I4U0idi/giphy.gif" width="300">

 ## I'm a passionate developer aiming to create technology to elevate people and digitize the community in whatever way possible.
-Networking and Cybersecurity is where I'll end up in near futrure!
 Some technologies I enjoy working with include Java, Web Development, Android Development and I love to learn more and more everyday.

 #### **Graduated recently, on my way to build a career!**

 - 🔭 I’m currently looking for opprtunities to enhance my skills and collaborate on web based projects
-- 🌱 I’m currently learning React.js, Python, Java, Android Development, Node.js
+- 🌱 I’m currently working on AngularJS, Typescript, Python, Java, Android Development, Node.js
 - 🤔 I would appreciate some guidance for an effective boost to my career.
 - ⚡ Fun fact: Ha ha ha!
 Keep Laughing!
 Keep Coding!